YoussefMroue/ProjectOneTeamJay/README.md

 #### __Data folder:__

 * __raw_data folder:__ this folder contains our raw data.
-We added this folder to our gitignore as the raw data set was too large to upload to github.
+We added this folder to our gitignore as the raw data set is too large to upload to github.

 * __notebooks folder:__